RULES AND REGULATIONS

-The organisation will allow each walker to carry one or two small pieces of luggage (max.
+The organisation will allow each walker to carry one small piece of luggage (max.
 30litres) which can be handed in at the “control points” on the route located at the midle of the circuit.

 The exact position of these control points will be indicated during the briefing.

 The organisers decline any responsibility regarding the content or condition of the luggage bags.

 Each walker must be respectful to other persons that they may meet and also to their environment.
 Walkers must provide bags to carry their own personal waste.
 The guigebook will show the location of public bins available on the route.

 Article 17 Use of personal data

 The BMLD walker must accept that their identity will be published in the results.

 It also authorises the organisation to freely use their images taken during the event and on which they may appear.

 The organisers undertake not to forward any personal data to a third party.